 - 25 The Mediterranean Sea is warming (Pisano et al., 2020).
-It is evaporating more and more (Skliris et al., 2018; Jordà et al., - 26 2017) with marine heat waves increasing in intensity, duration and frequency (Juza et al., 2022; Dayan et al., 2022).
-The - 27 Mediterranean region is a hotspot with global warming (Tuel and El Tahir, 2020) that will likely alter the water cycle (Cos - et al., 2022).
-Tracking the changes of the essential ocean variables (EOVs) is crucial in order to understand the impact of climate change.
-Two of these EOVs are linked to the ocean salinity at the surface and subsurface, which will be affected significantly by the surface heat and freshwater fluxes.
+It is evaporating more and more (Skliris et al., 2018; Jordà et al., - 26 2017) with marine heat waves increasing in intensity, duration and frequency (Juza et al., 2022).
+The Mediterranean region - is expected to be a hotspot with global warming (Tuel and El Tahir, 2020) that will likely alter the water cycle (Cos et al., - 28 2022).
+Tracking the changes in the essential ocean variables (EOVs) is crucial in order to understand the impact of climate change.
+Two of these EOVs are linked to the ocean salinity at the surface and subsurface, which will be affected significantly by the surface heat and water fluxes.
 The global water cycle modulating the ocean salinity is a key element of the Earth's climate (Cheng et al., 2020).
-In the Mediterranean Sea, freshwater fluxes through the land (rivers) and atmosphere (evaporation and precipitation) are balanced by two sea straits, namely Gibraltar and Dardanelles, from which the less saline Atlantic Ocean and Black Sea waters flow into the basin with an annual net inflow of 0.78 ± 0.05 Sy (Soto-Navarro et al., 2010) and 0.05 ± 0.04 Sv (Jarosz et al., 2013), respectively.
+In the Mediterranean Sea, water fluxes through the land (rivers) and atmosphere (evaporation and precipitation) are balanced by two sea straits, namely Gibraltar and Dardanelles, which transport the less saline Atlantic Ocean and Black Sea waters into the basin.
 These density contrasts contribute to the wind driven circulation and generate a highly energetic anti-estuarine circulation (Cessi et al., 2014).
 The salinity of the Atlantic water entering through the Gibraltar Strait is about 36.2 psu.
-The salinity of the Dardanelles can vary significantly and it can be as low as 27 psu (Aydogdu et al., 2018; Sannino et al., 2017).
+The salinity of the Dardanelles can vary significantly due to the strong mixing though it can be as low as 27 psu (Aydogdu et al., 2018; Sannino et al., 2017).
 Recently, Fedele et al. (2022) studied the characterization of the Atlantic Waters (AW) and Levantine intermediate waters (LIW) from the ARGO profiles in the last 20 years.
 Their conclusion is a clear salinification and warming trend which characterised both AW and LIW over the last two decades.
 Skliris et al. (2018) argue that the Mediterranean basin salinification is driven by changes in the regional water cycle rather than by changes in salt transports at the straits, as it is shown by the water mass transformation distribution in salinity coordinates.
-However, we will show that there is a bigger uncertainty compared to most of the basin in the radius of influence of both the Gibraltar and Dardanelles Straits.
+However, we will show that there is bigger uncertainty in the radius of influence of both the Gibraltar and Dardanelles Straits.
 In Section 2, the data and methods used in this study are presented.
 In Section 3, the results are shown and discussed, while in Section 4 the conclusions are drawn.